tptshepo/snapdev/README.md

 # snapdev code generator

-Every developer knows that we get to a point where we start feeling like we are repeating ourselves with some of the code we are writing.
-With snapdev you can create a package of commonly written code structures and generate the implementation code based on a defined data model.
-This is especially useful when you want to quickly generate the CRUD functions for your frontend and backend code.
+Every developer gets to a point where he or she starts feeling like they are repeating themselves with some of the code they are writing.
+With snapdev, you can create a package of commonly written code structures and generate the implementation code based on a defined data model. snapdev is especially useful when you want to create CRUD functions for your frontend and backend code quickly.

+snapdev crawls through the files in the package (template directory) and replaces the tokens where ever they are defined.
+This approach allows for more advanced features like code generating an entire project that can immediately run.

 ```bash
 Usage: snapdev -p [package name] -d [data model]